mrigankvashist/100-Days-of-Java/README.md

 - ### Sort 01
 You are given an array(arr) containing only 0's and 1's.You have to sort the given array in increasing order and in linear time.

+# Day 76
+- ### Sort 012
+You are given an array(arr) containing only 0's, 1's, and 2's.
+You have to sort the given array in increasing order and in linear time.